Favourite Opening Ceremony moments from past Olympic Games

 And there was another inspiring cauldron lighting courtesy of Cathy Freeman standing in a circular pool of water.

-What sticks out in my memory is the unique situation in the Parade of Nations.
+What sticks out in my memory of Athens 2004 is the unique situation in the Parade of Nations.
 As the first Olympic host, Greece always marches first.
 But as the current Olympic host, Greece was also supposed to march last.
 How to solve that problem?
 Flagbearer Pyrros Dimas led the parade and then went back to join the rest of his teammates at the end.

-This was truly a spectacle.
+The Beijing 2008 ceremony was truly a spectacle.
 I think we all knew we were in for something special when the show began with 2008 drummers.

 Later, the philosophy of Confucius and the evolution of Chinese characters, demonstrated by the perfect synchronized movements of 897 blocks, which (spoiler alert!) each had a person inside.